marcus-crane/utf9k/src/content/blog/2020-03-08 Bookmarking March 2020.md

 ---
-category: "blog"
+category: blog
 date: 2020-03-08T00:00:00+13:00
-description: "A weird one off post where I documented the various bookmarks I had captured"
+description: A weird one off post where I documented the various bookmarks I had captured
+output: src/content/blog
+publish: true
-slug: "bookmarking-march-2020"
+slug: bookmarking-march-2020
 tags:
-  - "bookmarks"
+  - bookmarks
-  - "organisation"
+  - organisation
-title: "My bookmarking categories in March 2020"
+title: My bookmarking categories in March 2020
 ---
 For no particular reason, other than I figured it might help me make better sense of how I organise articles, here's a fairly detailed breakdown of my bookmarking setup.

 Currently I'm using [Raindrop.io](https://raindrop.io) but I've also used [Pinboard](https://pinboard.in), [Pocket](https://getpocket.com) and [Larder](https://larder.io) happily in the past too.